-Published cFor our osmogenic nuclide inventories along depth profiles sites at Mt.
-Eiger - 10Be and 36Cl nuclide inventories along depth profiles show indicate that denudation on the SE wall and at the base of the NW rock face (Fig. 7) are up to 4 times higher than the rates determined for the upper part of the NW rockwall.
-Local bedrock fabric discloses cm to dm spaced fractures, which follow pre-existing structural weaknesses, as main precondition for the occurrence of small--scale rock fall as the main driver for denudation-driver.
+- 450 Published cosmogenic nuclide inventories along depth profiles at Mt.
+Eiger indicate that denudation on the SE wall and at the base of the NW rock face (Fig. 7) are up to 4 times higher than the rates determined for the upper part of the NW rockwall.
+Local bedrock fabric discloses cm to dm spaced fractures, which follow pre-existing structural weaknesses, as main precondition for the occurrence of small-scale rock fall as the main driver for denudation.
 These conditions might have prevailed for several centuries to millennia.
-465 The difference in the long-term average denudation rates particularly between the upper rockwall of the Eiger north face and the base, and the SE face of this mountain, can be related to different efficiencies of rock fracturing processes, which strongly depend on temperature conditions (Fig. 7).
+The difference in the long-term average denudation rates particularly between - 455 the upper rockwall of the Eiger north face and the base, and the SE face of this mountain, can be related to different efficiencies of rock fracturing processes, which strongly depend on temperature conditions (Fig. 7).
 Modelling indicates a strong contrast in frost cracking efficiency from ice segregation between the upper (relatively low) and lower sites on the NW wall (relatively large efficiency), but also between the upper site on the NW rock face of Mt.
-Eiger and the SE sites (also relatively large efficiency), which is caused 470 by local temperature conditions.
-The contrast might be enhanced by permafrost in the upper NW wall.
+Eiger and the SE sites (also relatively large efficiency), which is caused by local temperature conditions.
+The contrast might be enhanced by - 460 permafrost in the upper NW wall.
 This could potentially reduce the availability of water and decrease the cracking efficiency.
 Furthermore, thermal stresses from differences in insolation might additionally enhance rock fracturing in the SE rock faces.
 Throughout the last millennium, conditions have been very similar to the present temperatures in bedrock, yet colder temperatures during the little ice age might have slightly reduced frost cracking efficiency.

-475 Appendix A: Denudation rate from in-situ cosmogenic Be depth profile
+Appendix A: Denudation rate from in-situ cosmogenic Be depth profile